Asahikawa Freeride Tour Overview

 ✔ 1 dinner (arrival night)

-✔ Complimentary use of hotel onsen
+✔ Complimentary access to the hotel onsen

-✔ Complimentary use of fully stocked wax/tune station
+✔ Complimentary use of wax/tune station

 ✘ Flights to Asahikawa